Texas-Robotics-Academy/markdown/in_person/programming_math.md

 /	     | division
 %	     | modulus (remainder)

-When you divide two integers, the remainder of the two numbers is left out.
+When you divide two variables of the `int` type, the remainder of the two numbers is left out.
 This is called **truncation**.

-In integer division, `5 / 2` will give you 2, not 2.5.
+So, in integer division, `5 / 2` will give you 2, not 2.5.
 If you want the full value, you must use a float.

 The `%` (**modulus**) operator gives you the remainder of integer division.